 - Developers want to be able to set up VMs, use them for testing new applications, and then rapidly tear them down in order to move on to the next project.

-- Management may decide to add new services such as VDI to streamline and centrally manage users’ desktop environments.
+- Management may decide to add new services to streamline and centrally manage users’ desktop environments.

 - Some mission critical workloads have demanding performance requirements that vary dramatically over time, putting pressure on underlying resource scalability.